SeaDve/Mousai/.github/ISSUE_TEMPLATE/bug_report.md

 **System Info**
 <!--
-Click on Mousai's Main Menu then go to Troubleshooting > Debugging Information, copy the text, and paste here.
+Click on Mousai's Main Menu then go to Troubleshooting > Debugging Information, copy the text, and paste it here.
 -->

 **Describe the bug**